 “What trekkers don’t realise is that within the first 500 m from the base camp, these two treks are so different that they’re two completely different worlds,” says Arjun Majumdar, the founder and CEO of Indiahikes.

 To get a perspective on their proximity, look at the map below.
-Notice how the trail on the left is the Brahmatal trek and the one on the right is the Ali-Bedni Bugyal trek.
+The trail on the left (marked in blue) is the Brahmatal trek and the one on the right (in yellow) is the Ali-Bedni Bugyal trek.

 They almost look like ‘one’ trek.
 But there is a world of difference between the two.